husnainnnn/PrepMate-AI/README.md

 # 📖 Overview

-PrepMate AI is an AI-powered interview preparation and recruitment platform designed to bridge the gap between students and recruiters.
+PrepMate AI is a full-stack AI-powered interview preparation and recruitment platform designed to simplify the hiring process for both students and companies.

-Students can build professional profiles, receive AI-powered career guidance, prepare for interviews, participate in live interviews, and communicate directly with companies.
+Students can build professional profiles, receive AI-powered career guidance, practice interviews, and apply for jobs, while companies can intelligently screen applicants, conduct live interviews, and hire suitable candidates efficiently.

-Companies can post jobs, screen applicants using AI, conduct live interviews, manage candidates, and hire efficiently through one platform.

-An Admin Panel enables complete platform management, company verification, and user support.

 ---